AdobeDocs/certification.en/help/certifications/ame/ame-p.md

 Section 4: Analyzing and building reports (9%)

-* Explain the standard Adobe [!DNL Marketo Engage] reports and when they should be used (Email Link Performance, Email Performance, Landing Page Performance, People Performance, Program Performance, Web Page Activity, etc.)
+* Explain the standard Adobe [!DNL Marketo Engage] reports and when they should be used (Email Link Performance, Email Performance, Landing Page Performance, People Performance, Program Performance, Web Page Activity, and so on)
 * Comprehend Dashboard information and metrics (Email Program Dashboard, Engagement Program Dashboard)
 * Comprehend Email Insights metrics